-- (1) The Commissioner of Data Protection shall keep a register of relating to the Personal Data Processing operations notified in accordance with Article 19 available for inspection by any person. - (2) Each entry in the register shall consist of: - (a) the registrable particulars notified in accordance with Article 19 or, as the case requires, those particulars as amended in accordance with Article 21; and - (b) such other information as the Commissioner of Data Protection may be authorised or required by the Regulations to include in the register.
+- (1) The Commissioner of Data Protection shall keep a register relating to the Personal Data Processing operations notified in accordance with Article 19 available for inspection by any person. - (2) Each entry in the register shall consist of: - (a) the registrable particulars notified in accordance with Article 19 or, as the case requires, those particulars as amended in accordance with Article 21; and - (b) such other information as the Commissioner of Data Protection deems appropriate.